The four-point function of determinant operators in $\mathcal{N}=4$ SYM: Conclusion

-One could also extend the perturbative toolkit to higher-loop order, possibly in the elegant language of the Lagrangian insertion approach \cite{Chicherin:2015edu}.
-The analysis should be doable for heavy operators in SYM \cite{Chen:2019gsb}, ABJ(M) \cite{Chen:2019kgc}, the conformal fishnet theory \cite{Gurdogan:2015csr} and other chiral theories \cite{Caetano:2016ydc, Pittelli:2019ceq} with simple interaction Lagrangians.
+One could also extend the perturbative toolkit to higher-loop order, possibly in the elegant language of the Lagrangian insertion approach \cite{Chicherin:2015edu} (see end of section \ref{secR}) \footnote{In \cite{Chicherin:2015edu} the dominance of planar graphs is crucial to restrict the ansatz of the integrand of the four-point functions and it enables to set up a recursion relation based on the single traces of lowest weight.
+In order to extend this approach, one would have to generalize the ``universality'' property of the OPE structure constants and reconsider the recursion seed, perhaps studying determinants together with the closely-related subdeterminant operators \cite{Balasubramanian:2001nh}.
+One could also try to preliminarily operate free Wick contractions among the four determinants and consider the resulting effective operator (akin to \eqref{eq27} for a determinant pair) as the starting point of the analysis.
+The effective operator is non-local (depending on $x_1, \dots, x_4$) and perhaps a sum of multi traces, although only a single trace could suffice for bootstrapping the one-loop results in the present paper.}.
+Moving to other models, the analysis should be doable for heavy operators in SYM \cite{Chen:2019gsb}, ABJ(M) \cite{Chen:2019kgc}, the conformal fishnet theory \cite{Gurdogan:2015csr} and other chiral theories \cite{Caetano:2016ydc, Pittelli:2019ceq} with simple interaction Lagrangians.
 A study of loop corrections could unveil traces of integrability for new observables in less symmetric or prototypical models of broad interest.

 \paragraph*{Acknowledgement} We thank Yunfeng Jiang, Shota Komatsu and Matthias Wilhelm for useful discussions, in particular the first two also for collaboration on related topics.
 We are grateful to Shota Komatsu for comments on the draft.
 This work is supported by the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 895958.